Embroidermodder/website/emrm/index.rst

 The tools and associated documents are:

-* The website https://www.libembroidery.org\item This reference manual covering the development of all these projects with the current version available here: https://www.libembroidery.org/embroidermodder_2.0_manual.pdf
+* The website https://www.libembroidery.org#.
+This reference manual covering the development of all these projects with the current version available here: https://www.libembroidery.org/embroidermodder_2.0_manual.pdf
-* The GUI *Embroidermodder 2* covered in Chapter~\ref{GUI}.\item The core library of low-level functions: `libembroidery`, covered in Chapter~\ref{libembroidery}
+* The GUI *Embroidermodder 2* covered in Chapter~\ref{GUI}.#.
+The core library of low-level functions: `libembroidery`, covered in Chapter~\ref{libembroidery}
 * The CLI `embroider`, which is part of libembroidery
 * Mobile embroidery format viewers and tools convered in Chapter~\ref{Mobile}.
 * Specs for an open source hardware embroidery machine extension called the Portable Embroidery Tool (PET) which is also part of libembroidery.
 See Chapter~\ref{PET}.